galexynye/midi-sequencing/src/pages/article/2017-06-12-reverb-essentials/reverb-essentials.md

 <img src="./media/reverb-essentials/Reverb-Diagram-1.png" alt="Stick Figure Drawing of How Reverb Sends used to be set up analog"  />

 Reverb is usually the first effect someone new to producing music plays with.
-Instantly you'll hear how a vocal sounds soooooo much better after throwing on some reverb but it is deceptively hard to actually get it right.
-Some pro mixers will spend ages fidgeting with reverb to find the magic spot where it works best. <strong>Reverb is THE vital effect</strong> for putting elements in the right dimension and giving a sonic space to your mix.
+Instantly you'll hear how a vocal sounds soooooo much better after throwing on some reverb but it can be deceptively hard to get right.
+Some pro mixers will spend ages fidgeting with reverb to find the magic spot where it works best.

+ <strong>Reverb is THE vital effect</strong> for putting elements in the right dimension and giving a sonic space to your mix.

 When you add reverb to something in your mix, you should be asking yourself some questions.